Simenf05/brain/1 - Main notes/Memory hierarchy.md

 If the amount of blocks is a power of 2, then the block address can be computed just by using the $log_2(\text{Blocks in cache})$ least significant bits of the normal address.
 ![[Pasted image 20251207200728.png]]

+To know if the location we are looking up actually is storing the desired value, and not some other value that could have the same modulo we use tags.
+A tag is a value we store in order to know if the word stored in the cache is the correct value.
+In a directly mapped cache the tag is just the rest of the memory address.
+We also need one more thing, and that is a bit to mark if the bit is valid or not.
+The valid bit is just there to prevent unused cache blocks to be able to match actual memory addresses.
+When a value is written to the cache it will set the valid to 1, and from then on the block will be valid, even when changed.
+But if you restart the computer, then all blocks start out not valid.
+When looking up in the cache the least significant bits will be used to find the correct block in the cache.
+After finding the correct block you need to look at the valid bit, and then if the block is valid you can compare the address to the tag.
+If they match then you have a cache hit.